300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- What number of actors have performed the position of James Bond?
+- What number of actors have performed the function of James Bond?

 - What’s the high grossing James Bond movie to date?